 The Acquisition Capital Stack: Why Structure Determines Whether Your Deal Closes

 Most acquisitions fail not because the price is wrong, but because the buyer and seller can't land on a financing structure that a lender will actually approve.
 Price is a number you negotiate once.

 Structure is what the SBA underwriter grades you on.
 A properly built acquisition stack has three layers: an SBA loan as the primary financing, a seller note as a subordinate piece, and buyer equity at the top.

 Each layer serves a specific function in the lender's risk model, and removing or missizing any layer is what kills approval.
 Understanding why each piece exists is the difference between a deal that closes in 45 days and one that stalls at underwriting for six months before dying quietly.

 SBA 7(a) for Business Acquisitions: The Standard Playbook

-The seller note is the piece most buyers misunderstand.
-SBA rules allow a seller note to count toward the buyer's equity injection, but only if the note is placed on full standby for the first 24 months, meaning no principal and no interest payments go to the seller during that window.
+SBA rules allow a seller note to count toward the buyer's equity injection.
+However, the note must be placed on full standby for the first 24 months, meaning no principal and no interest payments go to the seller during that window.

 One condition that surprises many buyers: the seller must be fully exited from the business.
 SBA will not approve an acquisition deal where the seller retains any operational control, equity stake, or management role after closing.